syncfusion-content/xamarin-docs/Xamarin/SfListView/Sorting.md

 `SortDescriptor` object holds the following three properties:

-* PropertyName: Descibes the name of the sorted property.
+* PropertyName: Describes the name of the sorted property.
 * Direction: Describes an object of type [ListSortDirection](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.ListSortDirection.html) that defines the sorting direction.
 * Comparer: Describes the comparer to be applied when sorting take place.